 As part of Jamie Oliver’s Food Revolution, I was one of 10 people selected world-wide to put my spin on 10 of Jamie’s favourite staple recipes.
 This is #7, my twist on Jamie’s ‘Minestrone’

 The massive variety of seasonal vegetables combined with black beans is enough to make this Mexican Minestrone a very healthy, fibre loaded meal.
 If you use a homemade bone broth for the stock, then you are going to derive even more nutrition from this minestrone.
 For more about the healing powers of bone broth, see here.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.

-- 1 litre stock or bone broth (chicken, beef or vegetable)
+- 1 L stock or broth (chicken, beef or vegetable)

 - 1 red capsicum (red pepper), diced

 - 2 can black beans -drained and rinsed

 - 2 cups greens (spinach, kale, silver beet, chard) -whatever's in-season